Hello NASM learners, and welcome to the PTPioneer FAQ page.

 Domain 1 is made up of chapters 1 and 2, and it really lays down the foundations for the NASM and Personal Training business and career expectations.

-Domain 2 is represented in chapters 3 and 4, and this works to introduce the proper ways to interact and enact change with clients through coaching.
+Domain 2 is represented in chapters 3 and 4, which introduce the proper ways to interact and enact change with clients through coaching.

-Domain 3 is found throughout chapters 5 through 10, and this lays out all of the exercise science information and some focus on one chapter of nutritional sciences.
-This is one of the harder domains for those without knowledge in exercise science going in.
+Domain 3 is found throughout chapters 5 through 10, and this lays out all of the exercise science information and focuses on one chapter of nutritional sciences.
+This is one of the harder domains for those without knowledge of exercise science going in.

-Domain 4 is found within chapters 11 and 12, and this deals strictly with assessing clients and the proper technique and skills for this.
+Domain 4 is found within chapters 11 and 12, which deal strictly with assessing clients and the proper technique and skills.

-Domain 6 is found in the final 3 chapters, chapters 21 – 23, and this wraps up the textbook with detailing program design and the NASM OPT model.
+Domain 6 is found in the final 3 chapters, chapters 21 – 23, and this wraps up the textbook by detailing program design and the NASM OPT model.

 I get asked all the time by visitors to my website, “How hard is the NASM CPT exam?”